 “In search of enlightenment” The Sadhus are a Hindu ascetic and follow the path of austerity and penance to achieve enlightenment in their way.
 They dedicate their existence to meditation, renouncing all material bond and in this way to avoid the cycle of reincarnation and to accede to the desired Nirvana.
 A Sadhu never stays […]

-“The village of the mountains” Between the Tigris and Euphrates rivers, on the heights of the Anatolian and the Zagros mountains, lies the Kurdish people, the most important ethnic minority in the East without its own state.
-This was my first contact with the Kurdish people, who from their history and their constant hospitality inspire […]
+Between the Tigris and Euphrates rivers, on the heights of the Anatolian and the Zagros mountains, lies the Kurdish people, the most important ethnic minority in the East without its own state.
+After the First World War, the Western powers divided the Middle East at their convenience and the Kurdish people, always present in the […]

 Coinciding with the first full moon of November, the holy city of Pushkar, on the shores of the Thar desert, celebrates the largest cattle fair in India, the Pushkar Mela or Camel Fair.
 There, for eight days, the merchants, from the desert and even more distant regions, negotiate in their camps for the best camels. […]